This is a powerful story. . . beautifully

-In 1861, with the American Civil War escalating, Jennine Parkington is taken from her home in New Orleans to a Georgia cotton plantation to live with her cousin Anni–a cousin she intensely dislikes.
+In 1861, with the American Civil War escalating, motherless Jennine Parkington is taken from her home in New Orleans to live at a Georgia cotton plantation with her cousin Annise–a cousin she intensely dislikes.

-While awaiting the return of her father from his covert Northern military duties, Jennine finds her attitude changing about many things, in particular her rather indifferent attitude toward Negroe slaves.
+During the more than three years she spends in Georgia awaiting the return of her father from his covert Northern military duties, Jennine finds her attitude changing about many things, in particular her attitude toward Negroes.
 As the South sinks slowly to its knees, the two cousins find themselves unwittingly caught in the family's dangerous espionage and Underground Railroad activites.

 Anne McGee's attention to detail results in crisp, accessible prose that never bores.
 On the contrary, details of the setting and characters jumped off the page, pulling me in and shaking me to attention.
 My standards are high for young adult fiction, as are my expectations for Anne McGee's work.
 I am happy to report that she has written one of her best books to date, and I predict it will become a classic of its genre.
 Barbara L. Jordan, Author